How Do Websites Handle My Data? (Best Practices for Secure Data Sharing)

 Challenges of Data Sharing

-There are also ethical issues to consider when sharing data.
-It is important to ensure that data is used for its intended purpose and that users maintain control over their personal information.
-This requires companies to establish clear data governance policies and maintain comprehensive records of the data being shared.
+There are ethical concerns to think about when sharing data.
+Data should only be used for its intended purpose, and users should stay in control of their personal information.
+Companies need clear policies and good records to manage how data is shared.

 Next, we will discuss the best practices for effectively managing user data on websites.